 After I rinse the baking soda out, I proceed with washing my hair as normal.
 I am obsessed with love beauty & planet shampoo and conditioner.
 I could go on and on about what a great company they are.
 They stand for everything I and this blog believe in which is ethical and sustainable practices.
 And they make fantastic products too.

 Second day hairstyles:

 Wash day.
-Normally I will just let me hair air dry as normal and then straighten out a few kinks that inevitably happen at the ends of my hair.
+Normally I will just let my hair air dry as normal and then straighten out a few kinks that inevitably happen at the ends of my hair.
 Wearing it straight is always easy for day one.

 Purchase my sweater here.

-I’ll usually curl my hair on day two as I find the curls hold and look better on second day hair.
+I’ll usually curl my hair on day two as I find the curls hold and look better on second-day hair.
 I can usually get away without using dry shampoo on day two.

 Starting day three I tend to break out the accessories.
 I usually need a touch or two of dry shampoo by now.
 Just a little on the roots usually does the trick.
 Here are 2 ways I love styling my hair with accessories.

 This is usually my last day before washing my hair again.
 I tend to just want my hair out of my face.
-My go to is a side french braid on my “bangs”.
+My go-to is a side french braid on my “bangs”.

-By this point I put on quite a bit of dry shampoo on my hair the night before, without rubbing it in so it has time to soak up all the oil.
-Then I massage in whatever product is left over in the morning.
+By this point, I put on quite a bit of dry shampoo on my hair the night before, without rubbing it in so it has time to soak up all the oil.
+Then I massage in whatever product is leftover in the morning.